 Teaching kids’ good manners is an incredibly important social skill and like so many other things, getting your kids into the habit of using manners at an early age makes it become something they do automatically whether home or away.
 Teach them to use words like please, thank you, excuse me, and most importantly apologise when they are wrong.

 - Teach them emotions/empathy

 Teach kids to understand and respect others emotion through body languages and facial expressions.
-This helps them differentiate emotions and express better; and not get confused when mingling with other kids or people.
-Also play games on empathy to help them know how to feel sorry and understand another people’s feeling.
+This helps them differentiate emotions and express themselves better, and not get confused when mingling with other kids or people.
+Also, play games on empathy to help them know how to feel sorry and understand other people’s feeling.

 - Avoid loneliness

 Start giving them the environment by encouraging them to mingle.
 Some kids only become lively when they are around their siblings or parents.
 If you have a child like this, then you need to make the environment more compelling for them by encouraging social behaviour through playdates, birthday parties, extracurricular, sports to help them socialise.
 At times you may need to work with the child’s teacher to make this effective.

 Try to model the behaviours you want to see in your kids.
 Trust me, they are watching and soaking up everything as they watch even when you don’t want them to pay attention.
 You can’t give your child what you don’t have.
 If you are not a social person, chances are that your kids won’t be social as well.

 Social skills games are great for teaching kids important social skills.
 Games that teach courtesy, empathy, teamwork and bullying are all good to start with.
 When you use games to teach social skills, you make learning them a more enjoyable experience.
 9ijakids games are tailored towards developing the whole child, we have games on these areas of social development to help your kids grow.
 Learn more about 9ijakids here https: 9ijakids.com